mobileka/glean/README.md

 1. review photos in JPEG (because it's much faster than cycling through RAW files)
 2. remove all bad photos in JPEG which I don't like
-3. then remove corresponding RAW files
+3. then remove RAW files that have names matching the removed JPEG files (e.g. `1.jpeg` and `1.raw`)

 The third step is a bit annoying to do manually, so I built `glean` to do this for me automatically.